-It’s no secret that Adobe Photoshop is the most popular and widely used graphical design software suite among professionals and amateurs alike.
+When you need to create a business flyer, edit a professional photo, or do any number of graphic design tasks, where do you go?
+What do you use?
+There’s no question, Adobe Photoshop is the most popular and widely used graphical design software suite among professionals and amateurs alike, and for good reason.
 Even people who have never in their lives used Photoshop know the name, which has become synonymous with any kind of digital image editing.
-Photoshop is professional-grade paid software, though, and it’s not exactly cheap.
+Photoshop is professional-grade paid software, though, and it’s not exactly cheap even with some of the best Adobe Photoshop deals out there.
+Maybe you’ve never used it before and want to give a try before buying a license?
 That’s likely why you’re here looking for an Adobe Photoshop free trial (and perhaps other ways to save on this software if and when you decide to buy it).
 Whether you’re an amateur graphic designer or an aspiring professional, we’ve got everything you need to know right here.

 There is actually more than one Adobe Photoshop free trial available, depending on which version you’re looking at.
 For the uninitiated, there are two main Photoshop packages.
 Adobe Creative Cloud is subscription-based, meaning you have to pay a monthly or annual fee for the license in order to use it.
 This is the most comprehensive Photoshop suite that gives you everything the software has to offer with more than 20 design apps as part of the package, including Adobe Illustrator and Adobe Premiere Pro, and typically costs $55 per month or $600 per year.
 There is a free trial available of Creative Cloud, although it only lasts for seven days.
 That’s not a lot of time to explore and spend hands-on time with the full set of Creative Cloud apps.
 You also have to enter your credit card information in order to sign up and download the software; it’s on you to cancel your subscription before the trial period ends or you’ll be charged.